nhsconnect/FHIR-CDS/pages/explore/api_check_services.md

 <td><code  class="highlighter-rouge">patient</code></td>
 <td>Patient</td>
 <td>
-There patient for whom the triage took place.<br/>
+The patient for whom the triage took place.<br/>
 There are a number of patient elements which are used by some of the directories such as age and gender.
 </td>
 <td>This MUST be populated with a <a  href="https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1">CareConnect-Patient</a></td>